jrbreeden/Do-Not-get-the-Cheese/README.md

 Do Not Get the Cheese
-Premise: My parents got divorced when I was eight years old.
-The board game Mousetrap was my favorite game to play with my brother.
+Premise: The board game Mousetrap was my favorite game to play with my brother.
 I wanted to use my love for the game to create a fun project for people of all ages to play.
 User Story
 As a user I want to
 .
 Trap the mouse from getting the cheese with a mousetrap.